 In line with our policies of responsible tourism, please do not drink in public places that do not serve alcohol.
 You may wish to buy duty-free spirits on your way into the country to drink in your accommodation.

 In a word, delicious.
 Salads are lovely; fresh, succulent vegetables served with light vinaigrette on the side.
 Harira is the Moroccan word for a thick vegetable soup.
 A particularly delicious one contains a bread dumpling.
 Main courses are usually one of the following: grilled meat on skewers often served with French fries; couscous, either vegetarian or meat with vegetables; and Tagine, the Moroccan stew, usually meat, tomatoes, potatoes, onions, and spices.
-Moroccan cooks use a mélange of spices such as cumin, turmeric, paprika, saffron and pepper for a subtly flavored cuisine.
+Moroccan cooks use a mélange of spices such as cumin, turmeric, paprika, saffron, and pepper for a subtly flavored cuisine.
 In the Sahara, you can find ‘Berber pizza’.
 This is a double-crusted pie filled with meat, hard-boiled eggs, almonds, and spices.
 Sometimes rather peppery, Berber pizza is best eaten with glass after glass of hot, sweet, mint tea.

 Every seaport has freshly caught fish prepared by the fishermen on or near the piers.
 Do not miss this treat!
-Fresh fruit is served for dessert; pomegranates, melons, bananas, apples, oranges, and dates all produced in Morocco and all bursting with flavor.
+Fresh fruit is served for dessert; pomegranates, melons, bananas, apples, oranges, and dates are all produced in Morocco and all bursting with flavor.
 One ongoing benefit of the French occupation is the fresh baguettes available nearly everywhere.
-Pastries both French and Moroccan are available in the many bakeries.
+Pastries both French and Moroccan are available in many bakeries.